Competitive Esports: What’s It All About?

 SONY - Esports - Exertis Almo Webinar

-As noted by rAVe in our upcoming “Esports and ProAV“ webinar description, “Virtually every college and university in North America is exploring ways to incorporate Esports on their campuses.
+As noted by rAVe in this 2024 “Esports and ProAV“ webinar description, “Virtually every college and university in North America is exploring ways to incorporate Esports on their campuses.
 Over 75 colleges in the USA already recognize it as a Division 1 sport.
 Moreover, the International Olympic Committee is considering its inclusion in the 2028 Los Angeles Olympics.”

 Esports on college campuses is not just a trend—it’s an evolving industry that demands sophisticated Pro AV solutions.
 From displays and audio systems to live streaming setups and control systems, the right technology ensures a seamless and engaging experience for players, spectators, and broadcasters alike.